 - 1. The Faculty of Economics and Management ("GSEM") awards consecutive and specialized master's degrees.
 The distinction between consecutive and specialized master's degrees determines conditions of access to the program and does not appear on the diploma. - 2.
 The GSEM awards consecutive master's degrees in: - a.
 Economics (Master of Science in Economics) either with a concentration in Econometrics or without a concentration, worth 90 ECTS credits; - b.
-Management (Master of Science in Management), with a concentration either in Quantitative Marketing or in Strategic and International Management, worth 90 ECTS credits. - 3.
-The GSEM awards specialized master's degrees in: - a.
-Business analytics (Master of Science in Business Analytics), worth 120 ECTS credits - b.
-Commodity trading (Master of Science in Commodity Trading), worth 120 ECTS credits - c.
+Responsible Management (Master of Science in Responsible Management), worth 90 ECTS credits. - 3.
+The GSEM awards specialized master's degrees in: - Business analytics (Master of Science in Business Analytics), worth 120 ECTS credits - b.
+Commodity trading (Master of Science in Commodity Trading), worth 90 ECTS credits - c.
 Statistics (Master of Science in Statistics), worth 90 ECTS credits - d.
 Wealth management (Master of Science in Wealth Management) ("GEMWeM"), in collaboration with and supervised by the GFRI, with a concentration either in Finance or in Law, worth 90 ECTS credits. - 4.
 Where relevant, diplomas awarded indicate the concentration. - 5.
 The master's degree is the second course of the basic training.